-Intestacy is when you die without leaving a will.
-You are said to have died “intestate”.
+If you die without leaving a will you are said to die “intestate”.
 In the absence of instructions left in a valid will, who will inherit your property?
 Succession law contains strict rules to deal with this problem.

+Why make a will and what can it do?
 Dying without leaving a will, or leaving an invalid one, is to die intestate.
-Dying intestate means property left (the estate) is distributed according to the intestacy law.
+Dying intestate means property left by the deceased, their estate, is distributed according to the intestacy law.
 The intestacy law has been prescribed by legislation as the ‘default’ rules to apply in these circumstances.
 The problem is that the intestacy formula for distribution may not produce the desired outcome.

 Intestate means dying without a will.
 But sometimes even if a person has left a will there may be a partial intestacy.
 This is when the will does not effectively dispose of all of their property.
 If that happens the identified property falls into the residue of the estate and distributed according to what the person’s will states about disposal of the residue, and if silent, then according to the statutory intestacy rules.